RESEARCH STARTER

 The racial integration of American institutions was an important part of the 1960s Civil Rights movement.
 However, many neighborhoods, schools, and social and religious organizations continued to be segregated even after laws enforcing segregation disappeared.
 Some observers have maintained that this is largely a result of self-segregation by minority group members, sparking debates over the extent and desirability of self-segregation.

 Racial segregation by law, also known as de jure segregation, was common in the United States until the Civil Rights movement.
 Since the passage of the 1964 Civil Rights Act, the integration of American institutions has been a major goal for many governmental organizations and concerned citizens.
 However, the end of segregation by law did not produce the end of actual segregation.
 In their influential book American Apartheid: Segregation and the Making of the Underclass (1993), sociologists Douglas S. Massey and Nancy A. Denton offered evidence that American neighborhoods were becoming more racially segregated over the course of the twentieth century.
-The National School Boards Association reported in 1989 that a majority of African American schoolchildren were attending racially segregated schools.
-Even when residential areas and institutions were integrated, many White and Black Americans associated primarily with members of their own racial groups.
+The National School Boards Association reported in 1989 that a majority of Black American schoolchildren were attending racially segregated schools.
+Even after integration, many Americans socialized primarily within their own racial groups.

 Given this continuing racial separation, the issue of self-segregation became a topic of debate on several points.
-First, observers have disagreed as to what extent continuing segregation was a product of self-segregation rather than of continuing racial discrimination.
-Second, it is often unclear whether minority group members are more likely than White individuals to avoid social contact with outsiders.
-Third, some commentators have argued that self-segregation is undesirable and destructive for minority group members and for American society in general, while others have held that voluntary segregation can often be beneficial.
+First, observers disagreed as to what extent continuing segregation was a product of self-segregation rather than of continuing racial discrimination.
+Second, it was often unclear whether minority group members are more likely than White individuals to avoid social contact with outsiders.
+Third, some commentators argued that self-segregation is undesirable and destructive for minority group members and for American society in general, while others held that voluntary segregation was often be beneficial for specific reasons such as cultural support structures.

-In American Apartheid, Massey and Denton pointed to residentially segregated neighborhoods as evidence of continuing systematic discrimination in American housing (Fair Housing Act and discrimination).
-However, sociologist Orlando Patterson responded that African Americans tended to live in majority Black neighborhoods as a matter of choice.
-Because school districts are based on residential areas, if Patterson is correct, segregated schools, as well as segregated neighborhoods, would be largely a product of voluntary self-segregation.
+In American Apartheid, Massey and Denton pointed to residentially segregated neighborhoods as evidence of continuing systematic discrimination in American housing as evidence of ongoing discrimination despite the Fair Housing Act.
+However, sociologist Orlando Patterson responded that Black Americans tended to live in majority Black neighborhoods as a matter of choice.
+Because school districts are based on residential areas, if Patterson was correct, segregated schools, as well as segregated neighborhoods, would be largely a product of voluntary self-segregation.

 Bibliography